50+ English Proverbs with Meanings, Examples and Pronunciation

 45. Ignorance is bliss.

 “Ignorance” is when you don’t know or are unaware of something.
 “Bliss” is pure joy and happiness.
-So sometimes it feels better and you’re more comfortable when you don’t know about certain things.
-For example, if I tell you this fact—that from 2000-2012, 2.3 million square kilometers of forests were cut down around the world (which is size of all the states east of the Mississippi River)—you could feel sad and hopeless for the environment.
-But if I hadn’t told you that fact, you would feel happier.
+So sometimes it feels better and you’re more comfortable when you don’t know about certain things, for example, about events on the news.

 46. Easy come, easy go.

 Money, fame, love or anything that happens easily can be lost just as quickly.
 If you get a lot of money or suddenly become famous, you could lose that money or fame very quickly—since you didn’t work hard to earn it.

 47. The forbidden fruit is always the sweetest.